nottrobin/docs/src/en/howto-privatecloud.md

  - OpenStack deployment by Juju

-!!!
-Note:
+[note]
 You must have permissions to deploy charms in the Juju model running OpenStack to utilize this method for image metatdata management.
+[/note]

 ### Deploying the Glance simplestreams charm to your OpenStack Cloud